 “We suggest that it should be called polonium after the name of the country of origin of one of us.”

-Today no less than eight elements bear the names of Nobel Laureates, with a further element – Nobelium – named after Alfred Nobel.
-In many ways Nobel Laureates have played an important part in the creation of the periodic table as we know it today.
+Today no less than eight elements bear the names of Nobel Prize laureates, with a further element – Nobelium – named after Alfred Nobel.
+In many ways Nobel Prize laureates have played an important part in the creation of the periodic table as we know it today.
 Will they play a part in its future?
 That is still to be discovered.